Nanotechnology

 Abstract

-The mechanical and electrical properties relation are very important, especially for brittle material.
+The mechanical and electrical properties relation is very important, especially for brittle material.
 Nano Alumina-unsaturated polyester (PS/Al2O3) composites were prepared by casting PS with different percentages (1, 2, 3, and 4 wt%) of Nano alumina.
 Electrical breakdowns caused cracks to form around ...

 Read More ...

-The mechanical and electrical properties relation are very important, especially for brittle material.
+The mechanical and electrical properties relation is very important, especially for brittle material.
 Nano Alumina-unsaturated polyester (PS/Al2O3) composites were prepared by casting PS with different percentages (1, 2, 3, and 4 wt%) of Nano alumina.
 Electrical breakdowns caused cracks to form around the breakdown point, and the length and quantity of cracks increased with dispersed powder added increases.
 The research involved determining Weibull modulus from an electrical strength test, and mechanical strength by piston-on-three-ball test.
 The results showed that Weibull modulus and dielectric breakdown increase during the rate of rising voltage (RRV) increases, especially 5 kV/s. the maximum Weibull modulus measured by the electrical breakdown was at a high RRV is 34.58 (PS/Al2O3).
 High RRV leads to electromechanical breakdown and electrothermal strength at low RRV.
 While the Weibull modulus by the piston-on-three-balls test is lower than the Weibull modulus calculated by electrical strength.
 Therefore, this mechanical test is more accurate in identifying defects that fail due to an increase in the affected area of the applied stress.
 Scanning electron microscope (SEM) images showing the homogeneous distribution of the powders within the polymeric matrix.
 Some pores were present in the structure of the composite despite the measures taken to increase the dispersion using ultrasound waves.
 Those pores caused fluctuating results in all electrical and mechanical tests.

 Nanotechnology